vimc/montagu-webapps/app/README.md

 The integration tests get run in three different ways:

 1. During development, using the method above.
-2. During the Webapp TeamCity build configuration.
+2. During the Webapp BuildKite build configuration.
 This runs the tests in exactly the same way, but does so inside a Docker container that gives a consistent build environment.
 Additionally, during this same build, another Docker image is built that can be used to run the integration tests